trrapp12/react-jokes-v2/README.md

 Project created by TREVOR RAPP

-Original project was inspired by <a href="https://scrimba.com/learn/frontend"> Scrimba's Front End Development Course </a>
+Original project was inspired by <a href="https://www.linkedin.com/in/bobziroll/">Bob Ziroll's</a> React course, part of the <a href="https://scrimba.com/learn/frontend"> Scrimba's Front End Development Course </a>

 <a href="https://www.flaticon.com/free-icons/react" title="react icons">React icons created by Dreamstale - Flaticon</a>